DAIRLab/dairlib/examples/kuka_iiwa_arm/README.md

 Contains a Kuka LBR Iiwa simulation using MultibodyPlant (updated from Drake's RigidbodyPlant sim) and a controller that moves the Iiwa endeffector around.

-To run: After building, run `bot-procman-sheriff -l /examples/kuka_iiwa_arm/kuka_test.pmd` from the dairlab root directory.
+To run: After building, run `bot-procman-sheriff -l /examples/kuka_iiwa_arm/run_kuka.pmd` from the dairlab root directory-- may need to explicitly define where bot-procman-sherriff is (ex, in /opt/libbot2/path/to/bot-procman-sherrif).

+To run on Kuka Iiwa arm:
+Ensure all changes are committed.
+Make sure that ethernet settings are correct, and all relevant cables are plugged in.
+Run `bot-procman-sheriff -l /examples/kuka_iiwa_arm/run_kuka.pmd` to see programs available.

 ## Configuration Files
 * Trajectories.csv